NSS-SE-Frontend-Cohort/client-side-mastery/book-5-kneel-diamonds/README.md

 2. Radio button groups and dropdowns _(a.k.a. `<select>` elements)_
 3. Array methods of `map()`, `find()`, and `filter()`.

-> You have 6 days to complete the core chapters.
-Then you will spend 4 days doing the group project.

 ## Core Projects

 | # | 🦊 🐶 <br/> Fox y Dog | 🧑🏿‍🌾 👖 <br/>Indiana Jeans | 💎 💍 <br/> Kneel Diamonds | 🚙 🚗 <br/> Car Builder |